-Survivorship bias occurs when we draw conclusions from examples which have passed some selection criteria and systematically discount those which have not.
+Survivorship bias occurs when we draw conclusions only from examples which have passed some sort of selection criteria and systematically discount those which have not.

-During World War II, British bombers were suffering a fairly awful attrition rate and the RAF were understandably keen to try to improve their survivability.
+During World War II, British bombers were suffering a fairly awful attrition rate.
+Understandably, the RAF were keen to try to improve the survivability of their aircraft.
 Most of the bombers that limped back to base showed signs of heavy damage around the cockpit and wing tips and so the prevailing opinion was that if these sections of the aircraft were reinforced more planes would survive.
 Then, along came statistician, Abraham Wald who pointed out that engineers were only considering the planes that had survived being shot at.
 The planes that had been shot down were being discounted altogether.
 Wald speculated that the areas that showed the most damage in surviving aircraft were the sections least in need of reinforcement and that instead engineers should focus on those areas of the planes which showed the least damage as these were, most probably, where the non-returning bombers had been hit.

 Survivorship bias is hard to spot.
 When we consider the reasons for our success we take inventory of our actions and understandably conclude that it what we did that made a difference.
 It’s exactly this sort of faulty logic that leads to self-made millionaires telling school students not to worry about exams; after all, they left school with nothing but a pocket full of pencil shavings and look at them now!